How to Approach Budgeting in Uncertain Times

 Figure out which business drivers are having the biggest impact on your business’s performance.
 These can vary significantly by industry, but common examples include sales leads and quota attainments, internal efficiency, and supplier costs.
 Find yours by looking at your financial statements and asking: “What drives this line item?”

 Are you planning to hire more employees, purchase new equipment, or lease a new physical location?
-Make sure your budget reflects the financial impact of any known upcoming changes you’ll be making in the next 12 months.
+Make sure your business budget reflects the financial impact of any known upcoming changes you’ll be making in the next 12 months.

 The catch with creating a business budget in regular times is that it relies on typically predictable variables, many of which have been thrown into flux thanks to COVID-19.